salboaie/SwarmESB/README.md

 Swarm communication is a new approach for message communication in a distributed system.
 The usual method of doing message passing is to have relatively intelligent processes, objects or actors sending and receiving dumb messages.
-Thinking to messages as relatively smart beings visiting relatively non intelligent places, we noticeed a positive effect on the quality of the code and a new path for decomposing complex applications in small services.
+Thinking to messages as relatively smart beings visiting relatively non intelligent places, we noticed a positive effect on the quality of the code and a new path for decomposing complex applications in small services.

-SwarmESB is using swarm communication to create an Enterpise Service Bus.
+SwarmESB is using swarm communication to create an Enterprise Service Bus.
 Swarms can be for SOA's orchestration what REST is for SOAP.

 ![Overview](http://salboaie.github.com/images/swarmDiagram.png "SwarmESB")

-A "swarm" is a set of related messages with some basic inteligence and is based on an intuitive point of view: computer processes communicating by asynchronous messages are more like "dumb trees/flowers" visited by "smart swarms of bees" than "smart people" communicatig by "dumb messages".
+A "swarm" is a set of related messages with some basic intelligence and is based on an intuitive point of view: computer processes communicating by asynchronous messages are more like "dumb trees/flowers" visited by "smart swarms of bees" than "smart people" communicating by "dumb messages".
-This intuition have a powerfull efect on reducing complexity of many distributed systems (allready proved by SOA) Service orchestration with SwarmESB is elegant, there is no need to learn new languages and difficult new concepts: just use Java Script code and a few simple concepts.
+This intuition have a powerful effect on reducing complexity of many distributed systems (already proved by SOA) Service orchestration with SwarmESB is elegant, there is no need to learn new languages and difficult new concepts: just use Java Script code and a few simple concepts.

- SwarmESB is an open source project implementing a new aproach: "Swarming architecture" that you could reuse for your new multi-tenant systems that will transparently acquire the benefits of sclability, high availability, highly parallel computing and loose coupling usually obtained with asynchronous messages, message queues, pub/sub channels, message and service busses.
+ SwarmESB is an open source project implementing a new approach: "Swarming architecture" that you could reuse for your new multi-tenant systems that will transparently acquire the benefits of scalability, high availability, highly parallel computing and loose coupling usually obtained with asynchronous messages, message queues, pub/sub channels and using a message or service bus.
 While this project is build using Node.js and Redis, this project will present "swarming" as a new fundamental concept, comparable, but from the code maintainability perspective a lot simpler than direct usage of Enterprise Integration Patterns or the Actor model used in Scala and Erlang.